-Nonetheless, some customers still prefer to use checks.
-And for a merchant, there are situations in which processing a check may be more affordable than processing other forms of payment.
-Many of the risks of fraudulent or bounced checks, and many processing delays, can be overcome or lessened with the use of eCheck (electronic check) processing and verification services.
+Processing an electronic check may be more affordable than other forms of payment processing.
+Many of the risks of fraudulent or bounced checks can be overcome with the use of eCheck (electronic check) processing and verification services.

 Who Should Accept eChecks?